melezhik/swat/README.md

 # AUTHOR
 [Aleksei Melezhik](mailto:melezhik@gmail.com)

-# Thanks to the authors of:
+# Thanks
+To the authors of ( see list ) without who swat would not appear to light
 - perl
 - curl
 - TAP